kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 Meanwhile, in second block, `arr += [False]` equals to `arr = arr + [False]`.
 One principle here in python is,

-> Anything being assigned is taken as local variable in a function.
+> Anything being assigned ( `x = ...` ) is taken as a local variable in `function`.

-Such principle of `=` judges `arr` is a local variable.
-Again python looks at the right side equation, and throws an error since it is not referenced.
+On the left side of equation, with such principle, python judges `arr` is a local variable.
+On the right side of equation, it throws an error because of a loop of variable assignment.

 Our original purpose is to take `arr` as a global variable.
 And we have to add a line to declare such intention.